cert-manager/cert-manager/design/20230719-cabundle-reference.md

 ### Graduation Criteria

-Placing the `caBundleSecetRef`, `caBundleConfigMapRef` and `clusterTrustBundleRef` specification functionality behind a feature gate should be required.
+Placing the `caBundleSecetRef` and `caBundleConfigMapRef` specification functionality behind a feature gate should be required.
 Placing this functionality behind a feature gate would allow the cert-manager authors gain confidence about its correctness, and ensure there are no regressions in the stability of controller reconciliation.